telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

           resources: {}
 ```

-That is being exposed by the following service:
+The deployment is being exposed by the following service:

 ```yaml
 apiVersion: v1